-Alex sees the steaming pile of love, approaching from across the room, watching it as it is placed gingerly on his table.
-"You had me at <sizzle>."
+Alex fixes his gaze on the steaming pile of love, approaching from across the room, watching it as it is placed gingerly on his table - unaware of a rivulet of saliva, coursing down the right side of his athletic, well-defined chin.
+"You had me at

 "fucking...
-AWESOME!" he groans, causing small children and glistening-gummed senior citizens nearby to cry quietly.
+AWESOME!" he groans, causing small children and glistening-gummed senior citizens nearby to shrink and sob quietly.

-For years to come, he would try unsuccessfully to summon the memory of the inter-melded flavors of the steamed boar, much as a dying man's synapses still fire with blurred images of his past life, flitting by his consciousness.
+For years to come, Alex would try unsuccessfully to summon the memory of this experience - much as a dying man's synapses would still fire helplessly with blurred images of his past life, strobing through his waning consciousness.

 He reluctantly returns to the hotel, knowing though, that the evening is about to begin.
 He reclines by the pool, beer clutched in his talons, and begins another chapter on his treatise on "Go Dog Go."

-He gets through three paragraphs before his phone intervenes shrilly.
+He gets through three paragraphs before his phone intervenes sharply.

 "This is Alex," he growls, annoyed at being pulled away from his project.

 "Alex!
-This is Andy!" a customer of his from the evening at Ago.
+This is Andy!" a Thai-accented client of his from the evening at Ago.
+Alex remembers him due to his sparing emplo of definitive articles.
 "We want to take you to dinner!
-There's this awesome restaurant that you gotta try!"
+There is awesome restaurant that you gotta try!"

 "uh huh..." nothing more.